Stability conditions on Kuznetsov components: Fano threefolds

+That $(\cO_X, \cE_X)$ is an exceptional pair can similarly be deduced from the corresponding cohomology vanishing of $\cE_S$: the key initial observation is $H^1(\cE_S) = 0$, which holds as otherwise the corresponding extension $\cE_S \into F \onto \cO_S$ would be a stable vector bundle with $v(F)^2 < -2$, a contradiction. \end{proof}

+A previous version of this paper incorrectly claimed Proposition~\ref{propdef:excpair} also for genus 4, the case of a complete intersection of a quadric and a cubic in $\P^5$.
+However, in this case there exist either exactly two (when the quadric is smooth) or no (when the quadric is singular) exceptional bundles of rank two.

-\begin{PropDef}[{\cite{Mukai:Fano3folds,Kuznetsov:Hyperplane}}] Let $X$ be a Fano threefold of Picard rank one, index one, and genus $7$ (resp. $9$).
-Then there exists a rank $5$ (resp. $3$) vector bundle $\cE_5$ (resp. $\cE_3$) such that the pair $(\cE_5, \OO)$ (resp. $(\cE_3, \OO)$) is exceptional.
+The remaining cases of index one are covered by the following two definitions. \begin{PropDef}[{\cite{Mukai:Fano3folds,Kuznetsov:Hyperplane}}] Let $X$ be a Fano threefold of Picard rank one, index one, and genus $7$ (resp. $9$).
+Then there exists a rank $5$ (resp. $3$) vector bundle $\cE_5$ (resp. $\cE_3$) such that the pair $(\cE_5, \OO_X)$ (resp. $(\cE_3, \OO_X)$) is exceptional.
 The Kuznetsov component of $X$ is defined to be its right orthogonal component. \end{PropDef}

-\begin{Def} Let $X$ be a Fano threefold of Picard rank one, index one, and genus $2$, $3$ or $5$.
-Then we define the Kuznetsov component of $X$ as the right orthogonal to $\gen{\OO_X}$. \end{Def}
+\begin{Def} Let $X$ be a Fano threefold of Picard rank one, index one, and genus $2$, $3$, $4$ or $5$ over any algebraically closed field.
+Then the Kuznetsov component of $X$ is the right orthogonal to $\gen{\OO_X}$. \end{Def}

 Let $X$ be a Fano threefold.
 We consider the lattice $\Lambda_H^2\cong\Z^3$ as in Example~\ref{ex:slopestability} and the natural map $v_H^2\colon K(X)\to\Lambda_H^2$.
 For an admissible subcategory $\DD\subset \Db(X)$, we denote by